Skip to main content

 One of the primary functions of the probate process is to allow creditors of the decedent to come forward and have their debts paid out of the estate.
 For this reason, after the Executor of the estate is appointed, he or she must publish a Notice to Creditors in a local newspaper.
 The cost is usually around $250.
 The notice will also need to be sent to any known creditors of the estate.

-The summary administration procedure was created as a slightly more streamlined and efficient alternative to general administration.
+Summary administration in Reno was created as a slightly more streamlined and efficient alternative to general administration.
 However, most of the same rules apply to both types of proceedings, with the limited exceptions noted above.
-So, make sure you’ve read our article on General Administration probate in Nevada.
-If your still have questions about probate, please contact our office to schedule a consultation with our Reno probate attorney.
+So, make sure you’ve read our article on General Administration.
+If you still have questions about probate, please contact our office to schedule a consultation with our experienced lawyers.